Stuycs-K/final-project-10-ayushin-arslan-cailiang-david/PRESENTATION.md

 2) We shift all the values in register 1 over by 1 so that there is an empty spot at the beginning of the register.
 We discard the last item.
 3) We insert our xored value at the beginning of register 1.
-4) We repeat for register 2 and 3.
+4) We repeat the same process for register 2 and 3.
-5) We then load next 63 bits of the key in the same manner as we did for the first bit.
+5) We then load the next 63 bits of the key in the same manner as we did for the first bit.
 6) We then load the 22-bit initialization vector by the same method.
-7) We find the majority bit in the orange major positions of all 3 registers.
+7) We find the majority bit in the orange majority positions of all 3 registers.
 1 is the majority if it is present in the major position of two or more registers.
-8) Registers with the majority bit have all their blue bits xored together, are shifted by one, and have the new xored value placed at the beginning.
-Basically the same thing as Step 1-3, except we don't xor a key bit and it doesn't necessarily happen to all registers.
+8) Registers with the majority bit in the majority position have all their blue bits xored together, are shifted by one, and then have the new xored value placed at the beginning.
+Basically the same thing as Step 1-3, except we don't xor a key bit and we only process some of the registers.
 9) Repeat step 8, 99 more times.
+10) Save and xor the last bit of all the registers.
+Perform Step 8 again.
+11) Repeat Step 10, another 113 times so you get a 114 bit keyStream.
+12) Xor this 114 bit keyStream with the first 114 bits of your plaintext.
+13) Add 1 to your 22-bit initialization vector.
+14) Repeat Step 1-13 until your entire plaintext is encrypted.